FRONT AND CENTER

 If we are preparing our young people to live responsible and rewarding lives that contribute to the well-being of our communities, we must teach them how to think.
 People who cannot think competently and critically are susceptible to errors that are all too prevalent and so easily accessible.
 It is also the case that a people who do not honestly and accurately understand their history are like an individual who has lost his memory: they no longer know who they are.

-See General Al Gray’s Commander’s Intent for Al Gray Civic Institute on our website – and in the future Institute in Jacksonville, NC.
+See General Al Gray’s Commander’s Intent for Marine Leadership Forum on our website – and in the future Institute in Jacksonville, NC.

 In Their Own Words…

 Honor, Courage, Commitment…